chouaiebmarzouk/technical-test/README.md

 Send us the project and answer to those simple questions :
 - What bugs did you find ?
 How did you solve these and why ?
+1- username needs to be name (found out from the first object which contains that value) 2-handleChange needs to be onClick found out by the unresponsive update button 3-project is an array which means we need to access the object inside, found out from the error log and the data console.
-- Which feature did you develop and why ?
+- Which feature did you develop and why ? i did not develop a feature since i am not familiar with web developement and there was no time left
-- Do you have any feedback about the code / architecture of the project and what was the difficulty you encountered while doing it ?
+- Do you have any feedback about the code / architecture of the project and what was the difficulty you encountered while doing it ? the code in undocumented( no comments ), the quality and the architecture are alright .